Vnukovo Airlines Flight 2801: Flight

-Flight 2801 was a chartered flight flown by Vnukovo Airlines on behalf of Arktikugol, which operated mines at the two company towns of Barentsburg and Pyramiden in Svalbard.
-The aircraft was a Tupolev Tu-154M, with registration RA-85621, and serial number 86A 742.
-Its manufacture date was 14 January 1987.
-The crew consisted of captain Evgeny Nikolaevich Nikolaev (aged 44), co-pilot Boris Fedorovich Sudarev (aged 58), (Note: Sudarev was also a captain on the Tu-154, but on the accident flight he was the co-pilot.) navigator Igor Petrovich Akimov (aged 50), flight engineer Anatoly Matveevich Karapetrov (aged 38), five cabin crew members, and two technicians.
-The captain had previously landed at Svalbard Airport; the co-pilot had not.
+Flight 2801 was chartered on behalf of Arktikugol, which operated mines at the two company towns of Barentsburg and Pyramiden in Svalbard.
+The aircraft was a Tupolev Tu-154M, with registration RA-85621, and serial number 86A 742, manufactured on 14 January 1987.
+The crew consisted of captain Evgeny Nikolaevich Nikolaev (aged 44), co-pilot Boris Fedorovich Sudarev (aged 58), (Note: Sudarev was also a captain on the Tu-154, but on the accident flight he was the co-pilot.) navigator Igor Petrovich Akimov (aged 50), flight engineer Anatoly Matveevich Karapetrov (aged 38), five cabin crew members, and two technicians to service the plane during the stopover.
+The captain and navigator had previously landed at Svalbard Airport, but only runway 10; the co-pilot had not.

-On board were 130 passengers, consisting of Arktikugol employees and their families, three of whom were children.
-Waiting at the airport for the return flight were another 120 employees and their families.
+On board were 130 passengers, Arktikugol employees and their families including three children.
+Waiting at the airport for the return flight were 120 people.
 The aircraft left Vnukovo Airport at 04:44 UTC (08:44 MSD).
-Estimated flight time was three and a half hours, and alternative airports were Murmansk Airport and Severomorsk-3, both in Murmansk Oblast.
+Estimated flight time was three and a half hours, and alternative airports were Murmansk Airport and Severomorsk-3 in Murmansk Oblast.
 The flight proceeded normally until descent, following the routing W 29 from Moscow to Padun (west of Murmansk), before crossing to Bodø Flight Information Region over the Barents Sea cruising at FL 350, approximately 35,000 ft at an average airspeed of 500 km/h.
 It then proceeded over non-directional beacons over Bjørnøya, Isfjorden, and Adventdalen.